-In May 2017, we entered into a five-year senior unsecured revolving credit facility which provides borrowing of up to \$2.25 billion.
-This facility will expire in December 2022.
-We are able to issue up to \$100 million in letters of credit under this new revolving credit facility and it also includes a provision that enables BD, subject to additional commitments made by the lenders, to access up to an additional \$500 million in financing through the facility for a maximum aggregate commitment of \$2.75 billion.
+We have a five-year senior unsecured revolving credit facility in place which will expire in December 2022.
+The facility agreement includes a provision that enabled BD, subject to additional commitments made by the lenders, to access up to an additional \$500 million in financing through the facility for a maximum aggregate commitment of \$2.75 billion.
+In April 2020, we entered into a supplement to the facility agreement which increased the revolving commitments available under the facility by \$381 million.
+As such, borrowings provided for under the agreement increased from \$2.25 billion to \$2.63 billion.
+We are also able to issue up to \$100 million in letters of credit under this revolving credit facility.
 We use proceeds from this facility to fund general corporate needs.
-Borrowings outstanding under the revolving credit facility at September 30, 2019 were \$485 million.
+There were no borrowings outstanding under the revolving credit facility at September 30, 2020.

-The agreement for our revolving credit facility contained the following financial covenants.
-We were in compliance with these covenants as of September 30, 2019.
+The agreement for our revolving credit facility and the supplement entered into in April 2020 contained the following financial covenants.
+We were in compliance with these covenants as of September 30, 2020.

-- We are required to maintain an interest expense coverage ratio of not less than 4-to-1 as of the last day of each fiscal quarter. - We are required to have a leverage coverage ratio of no more than:

-- 6-to-1 from the closing date of the Bard acquisition until and including the first fiscal quarter-end thereafter; - 5.75-to-1 for the subsequent four fiscal quarters thereafter: - 5.25-to-1 for the subsequent four fiscal quarters thereafter: - 4.5-to-1 for the subsequent four fiscal quarters thereafter: - 4-to-1 for the subsequent four fiscal quarters - thereafter; - 3.75-to-1 thereafter.
+- · We are required to maintain an interest expense coverage ratio of not less than 4-to-1 as of the last day of each fiscal quarter. - We are required to have a leverage coverage ratio of no more than: - 6-to-1 from the closing date of the Bard acquisition until and including the first fiscal quarter-end thereafter; - 5.75-to-1 for the subsequent four fiscal quarters thereafter; - 5.25-to-1 for the subsequent four fiscal quarters thereafter; - 4.5-to-1 for the subsequent four fiscal quarters thereafter; - 4-to-1 for the subsequent four fiscal quarters thereafter; - 3.75-to-1 thereafter.